 Now, I know I’m no scientist by any stretch of the imagination – Isaac Newton would awake from his grave & have a laugh if I even attempted to come across as one – but clear similarities between these two concepts can be drawn if we accept that they are both products of their environment.

 2020 was one of the most eventful years in recent memory.
-Whilst in the mist of the COVID-19 global pandemic, the #BlackLivesMatter movement & countless of other seismic happenings, brands have had to adapt to the current flux in the environment they live in.
+Whilst in the midst of the COVID-19 global pandemic, the #BlackLivesMatter movement & countless other seismic happenings, brands have had to adapt to the current flux in the environment they live in.

 The following points highlight why brands need PR as a tool to strategically position brands in a favourable light:

 PR offers brands social listening

 We all know that at its best, the communication process is a two-way mechanism, it allows all the parties involved to send information & receive feedback.
 Social listening, through ‘Environmental Scanning’ provides brands with the opportunity to check the external environment or any feedback it might get from its audience to gauge the context & climate in which it currently operates.
 This is particularly useful as it allows brands to ‘read the room’ & absorb information which can be beneficial for them in order to curate their communication efforts more effectively.

 PR allows brands to effectively communicate with both internal and external audiences

 You might be thinking that I’m about to wax lyrical about how brands need to convey the right messages through their strategic communication efforts in relation to the end consumer.
 Whilst this holds true, internal communication channels, aimed at a brand’s employees, management & other internal stakeholders, constantly need to be kept up to speed as well.
 Public Relations makes this possible.
 Through crafting a favourable organisational culture aimed at its labor capital, partners and collaborators, a business can cement a reputation as being ‘hip’ to work for and increase its appeal both internally and externally.